The Skin's Three Layers and Scar Formation

 Posted February 2018 by Biodermis

 What are the three layers of the skin?
 And what are their roles in scar formation?
-The skin is a complex organ, and the way it forms scars is part of an intricate wound-healing process.
+The skin is a complex organ, and the way it forms scars is part of an intricate and dynamic wound-healing process.
 The epidermis, dermis, and hypodermis layers of the skin each play pertinent roles in responding to trauma by forming scars.
 Understanding this is the key to understanding how our bodies heal themselves naturally and ward off infection.